Lucas Torreira: 2019–20: FA Cup win

 Torreira made his first appearance of the season in Arsenal's 2–1 win over Burnley on 17 August.
 Torreira scored his first goal of the season in Arsenal's 3–1 defeat to Liverpool after replacing Dani Ceballos in the 61st minute.
 He struggled for playing time early on in the season, but regained a starting position under new Arsenal manager Mikel Arteta.
 On 2 March, Torreira suffered a presumably season-ending ankle injury in an FA Cup win against Portsmouth.
 However, the Premier League suspension due to the COVID-19 pandemic gave Torreira enough time to heal and return to fitness by the time the season restarted in June.
 He played only sparingly for the rest of the season.

 2020–21: Loan to Atlético Madrid

 On 5 October 2020, Torreira joined Atlético Madrid on a season-long loan.
-On 17 October, Torreira made his debut in a 2–0 win against Celta Vigo in the La Liga.
+On 17 October, Torreira made his debut in a 2–0 win against Celta Vigo in La Liga.
 On 31 October, he came off the bench and scored his first goal for the club in a 3–1 league win over Osasuna.

 2021–22: Loan to Fiorentina

-On 25 August 2021, Fiorentina announced the signing of Torreira on loan from Arsenal until 30 June 2022 with an option to buy him next summer for around £13m.
-On 12 September, Torreira made his debut in Fiorentina's 2–1 win over Atalanta, after being named in Italiano's starting eleven.
+On 25 August 2021, Fiorentina announced the signing of Torreira on loan from Arsenal until 30 June 2022 with an option to buy him next summer for around £13 million.
+On 12 September, Torreira made his debut in Fiorentina's 2–1 win over Atalanta, after being named in Vincenzo Italiano's starting eleven.

 Galatasaray

-On 8 August 2022, Torriera signed for Süper Lig club Galatasaray on a four-year contract, for a reported fee of €6 million.
+On 8 August 2022, Torreira signed for Süper Lig club Galatasaray on a four-year contract, for a reported fee of €6 million.

+Torreira became Süper Lig champion in the 2022–23 season with Galatasaray.
+Defeating Ankaragücü 4-1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with two weeks before the end and won the 23rd championship in its history.